draknessssas/paper_writing_agent/README.md

 # IEEE Writing Agent

 A manuscript-writing toolkit for **Codex** and **Claude Code**, with shared writing rules, optional style profiles, and local checking tools.
+** For internal use only, please cautiously check before applied changes.**
 ## Features

 - **Write and revise** paragraphs, sections, abstracts, and captions.